 Still, the mounting system is probably the strongest point of this trigger.
 The system is quite simple but very effective.
 Attaching the trigger requires no more than a few moments.
 It is very safe, so you won’t have to worry about damaging your drum shells.
 Once mounted, the trigger works perfectly and don’t affect the natural drum sound at all.

-Once you get drum triggers, you are halfway in the process of acoustic drum electrification.
-The other part of the process would be getting a trigger module.
-This is the essential part of every hybrid drum kit, which works as a brain of a whole system.
-It usually features a bunch of sounds, on-board effects etc. Other inevitable parts of the trigger module are things like trigger inputs, PA and headphone outputs, MIDI ports etc.
+Once you get drum triggers, you are halfway in the process.
+The other part of the process would be getting a trigger module (or you could also use a sample pad or electronic drum module).
+They usually features a bunch of sounds, on-board effects etc. Other important parts of the trigger module are things like trigger inputs, PA and headphone outputs, MIDI ports etc.

 One of the most popular acoustic trigger modules is Roland TM-2.
 This is a quite affordable unit, characterized by the amazing simplicity of use.
 Setting up this module seems effortless since the number of buttons is minimal.
 Since functionality is the strongest point of this unit, there is a pretty large number of built-in sounds, around 160.
 There are also 11 effects as well as several other functions.
 Also, it comes with an SD card slot, so you can easily import your favorite presets.